eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Quality-Kit/page_changelog.md

 - Deleted the detailed tables for each aspect model to make it more compact - see software development view instead

 Area Business process:
-- Deletion of picture "Levels" only link to Catena-X website directly
+- Deletion of picture "Levels" replaced by direct link to Catena-X website
-- Deletion of link to policy as word document instead add of link to PDF on Catena-X website
+- Deletion of link to policy as word document instead added link to PDF on Catena-X website

 Area Standards:
-- Added Link to EDC standard to list
+- Added link to EDC standard to list